autistic-symposium/mev-toolkit/geth_and_k8s/README.md

 <br>

-##### Getting a balance from an account
+##### getting a balance from an account

 ```
-> web3.fromWei(eth.getBalance("2ee8D80de1c389f1254e94bc44D2d1Bc391eD402"), "ether")
+web3.fromWei(eth.getBalance("2ee8D80de1c389f1254e94bc44D2d1Bc391eD402"), "ether")
 ```

 <br>

-#### txpool API
+#### txpool api

-Access to several non-standard RPC methods to inspect the contents of the transaction pool containing all the currently pending transactions as well as the ones queued for future processing:
+* access to several non-standard RPC methods to inspect the contents of the transaction pool containing all the currently pending transactions as well as the ones queued for future processing:

 ```
 txpool